broeker/spacebook/pages/home.md

 ## Who needs a spacebook? 🤔

-A spacebook is for anybody who believes in the [#indieweb](https://indieweb.org/) and wants a simple, modern, and free way to put something on the web that they own and control:
+A spacebook is for anybody who believes in the [#indieweb](https://indieweb.org/) and wants a simple, modern, and free way to put a notebook-like thing on the web that they own and control:

 * Writers and thinkers
 * Planners and dreamers